 Each organization will have different needs for their cloud deployments.
 For some, alerts and Assistive Remediation is an appealing solution.
 For others, where mission critical components need to be locked down to protect critical data, the Baseline Enforcement approach is the best fit.

 Fugue’s automated remediation incorporates the baseline enforcement approach where all unauthorized changes are automatically reverted back to a good-known baseline.
-To learn more about how Fugue’s automated remediation works, check out our latest product, Fugue Risk Manager.
+To learn more about how Fugue’s automated remediation works, check out our product.